 A LOOK AT EMERGING

-Barren landscapes.
-Desert like conditions.
+arren landscapes.
+Desert-like conditions.
 Extreme poverty.
 Owing to extensive media coverage such terms are universally called upon in the characterization of Ethiopia.
 But pause for one moment here and search online for images of capital city Addis Ababa

 So who are these new investors, and what is it about Ethiopia that has caused it to be highlighted as such a potentially rich market?
-Heineken, US retailor Brown Shoes and British beverage producers Diageo are amongst the list of commer- cial giants newly established in the region – but why here and why now?
-Precedents suggest that a country’s natural resources, geographical location and state of political and economic security all play a part.
+Heineken, US retailer Brown Shoes and British beverage producers Diageo are amongst the list of commercial giants newly established in the region – but why here and why now?
+Precedents suggest that a country’s natural resources, geographical location, and state of political and economic security all play a part.
 Despite the vast size and large population of their mother continent, African nations play a very small part in international trade.
-There is therefore an obvious physical gap in the market, and the need for a bridge between South America and Europe and Asia.
-Situated on the eastern Horn of Africa Ethiopia would therefore appear to be an ideal location for an international investor to establish a base.
-The country is also rich in natural resources, exporting livestock, coﬀee and gold.
+There is, therefore, an obvious physical gap in the market, and the need for a bridge between South America and Europe and Asia.
+Situated on the eastern Horn of Africa Ethiopia would, therefore, appear to be an ideal location for an international investor to establish a base.
+The country is also rich in natural resources, exporting livestock, coﬀee, and gold.
 Although it may be argued that current provisions are insuﬃcient to sustain a market-dominating industry the development of Dubai has demonstrated that a country’s natural resources do not necessarily need to be so extensive as to support the economy

 –they simply render the region as an attractive opportunity and highlight its potential.
 And despite its turbulent political history, when considering the current state of aﬀairs in other African nations, Ethiopia may now be described as comparatively stable.
 The basic requirements of a sensible location for investment are therefore all present.